redis-developer/adding-apps-to-redis-marketplace/README.md

 {
     "app_name": "Basic Redis caching example in Nodejs",  //Name of the app "description": "Showcases how to impliment caching in NodeJS", // One line description "hidden": false, // Can be "true" or "false".
-If true, this app won't show up in Marketplace.
+If true, this app won't show up in Launchpad.
     "rank": 20, // This is used to sort the apps in the marketplace.
 1 to 20 are reserved.
 Enter greater than 20 "type": "Building Block", //Can be "Building Block" or "Full App" "contributed_by": "Redis Labs", // Can be "Redis Labs" or "Community" or "Partner"